strncat/strncat.github.io/_posts/competitive-programming/project-euler/2025-01-19-project-euler-50-consecutive-prime-sum.markdown

 {% endhighlight %}
 <br>
 <!------------------------------------------------------------------------------------>
-Finally, the method to precompute the prime numbers table which is the usual sieve method that we've used over and over again before.
+Finally, the method to precompute the prime_numbers array is the usual sieve method that we've used over and over again before.
 Adding it below for completion.
 <!------------------------------------------------------------------------------------>
 <br>
 {% highlight c++ %}